brentjColoS/server-based_tic-tac-toe/README.md

 ---

+### Security Flaws
+   The current implementation of the server-based Tic Tac Toe game has several security vulnerabilities that could be addressed in future iterations.
+First, the server lacks authentication for clients, making it possible for unauthorized users to join the game.
+This could be addressed by implementing an authentication mechanism, such as requiring a username and password or using tokens for client verification.
+Second, communication between the server and clients is not encrypted, which exposes the system to eavesdropping and tampering.
+This could be resolved by using a secure communication protocol, such as TLS.
+Third, there is no protection against denial-of-service (DoS) attacks, allowing a malicious client to flood the server with invalid messages and disrupt gameplay.
+Implementing rate limiting and message validation would mitigate this risk.
+Lastly, the lack of input sanitization and validation leaves the server vulnerable to unexpected or malformed data, which could lead to crashes or exploits.
+Future iterations could include stricter validation of client messages to ensure they conform to the expected format and logic.

+---

 ## Running the Game
 ### Server
 To run the server, navigate to the project directory and execute the following command: